Albert T. Morgan: Political violence

 In 1874 and 1875, white reactionary violence against reconstruction was reaching a climax in Mississippi.
 Morgan, as sheriff, received reports of several bands of white men organizing and arming themselves.
 Morgan reached out to them and heard, in response, that these companies were organizing to defend themselves against rumored black mobs and insurrection.
 Morgan insisted that if such mobs existed, they were a matter for the sheriff; he offered to accompany them to locate and defuse any such insurrection.
 Morgan's offers were refused.
 His own investigations found no black insurrections being planned.
 Nevertheless, rumors of insurrection persisted through 1875.

 The situation reached a climax for Morgan at a September meeting of the county Republican Party.
 While Morgan was speaking, armed white gangs entered the hall and began disrupting the speech.
 A shouting match ensued between supporters of either faction, and then gunfire erupted.

 Morgan fled the meeting and went into hiding.
 Armed bands roamed the streets.
 Under threat of lynching, Morgan left the county.
 Subsequently, a number of black men and Republicans living in the county were lynched; Republican election tickets and lists were seized and destroyed.
 The violence succeeded in preventing those populations from participating in the 1875 election and effectively ended reconstruction in Yazoo County.

 Morgan left Mississippi in January 1876, and went to Washington, D.C., where he testified at United States Senate hearings on the violence in Mississippi.

 Later years

-Morgan went on to live in Lawrence, Kansas, and work as a lawyer.
+Morgan went on to live in Lawrence, Kansas, and worked as a lawyer.
 In addition to his memoir on Reconstruction, he authored a number of works of financial literature.
 He subsequently moved to Denver, Colorado, to prospect for gold.
 Upon the release of the 1915 film The Birth of a Nation, which glorified the actions of the Ku Klux Klan against reconstruction in the south, Morgan spoke out against the film with the historical events he experienced.

 Morgan died at Denver on April 15, 1922.